 Mr Steven Stevens – Solicitor (non-advocate) member

 Steven joined the Board in July 2013 as an elected legal practitioner representative.
-He is also a Member of the Legal Services Council established in 2014 under the Legal Profession Uniform Law.
-Steven is a former President of the LIV and Director of the Law Council of Australia.
-He has been the Chair of the Law Council’s Professional Ethics Committee since 2009 and is Co- Chair of the International Bar Association (IBA)’s Professional Ethics Committee.
-Steven is an Australian tax practitioner specializing in the taxation of financial services and in State Taxation.
+He is also a Member of the Legal Services Council, established in 2014 under the Legal Profession Uniform Law.
+Steven is a former President of the LIV and Director of the Law Council of Australia; and is currently President of the Hellenic Australian Lawyers Association.
+He has been the Chair of the Law Council’s Professional Ethics Committee since 2009 and was Co-Chair of the International Bar Association (IBA)’s Professional Ethics Committee in 2016.
+Steven is an Australian tax practitioner specialising in the taxation of financial services and in state taxation.
 He is a former tax partner at Herbert Smith Freehills.
 Prior to commencing legal practice in 1988, Steven practised for 12 years as an economist and was a senior Victorian Treasury officer.
 He is also a member of the American Bar Association and The Tax Institute.

 Dr Lynne Williams – Non-lawyer member